Szymon-Czuszek/SQL-Data-Science/README.md

 24. `SalesProfitByDayOfMonth.sql`: Shows how sales profit varies by day of the month across all years in the database.
 25. `ProfitForTofuByDayOfMonth.sql`: Shows how profit for the product Tofu varies by day of the month across all years in the database.
 26. `DiscountStatsPerCustomer.sql`: Shows total discount amount, average discount amount, and the number of transactions for each customer.
+27. `EmployeesWithFewestCustomersQ1_2017.sql`: Identifies the three employees who served the fewest customers in the first quarter of 2017.
+28.

 ## Contributing